xivintheshell/blog/_posts/2025-08-08-what-is-xiv-in-the-shell.md

 ### A Brief History

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Historically, the most prominent tools for rotation planning have been spreadsheet-based.
 They’re serviceable, flexible, and quite powerful, but are quite cumbersome to use.
 In Endwalker, miyehn (Ellyn Waterford @ Sargatanas) and UkitaEshiya (Galahad Donnadieu @ Exodus) put together _Black Mage in the Shell_ as essentially a weekend project to support BLM optimization.
-It spread throughout the BLM community, and by the time I [shanzhe] started raiding in late 6.2, was already quite a mature tool.
+It spread throughout the BLM community, and by the time I started raiding in late 6.2, was already quite a mature tool.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Personally, BLM in the Shell’s existence is a large part of why I mained the job throughout Endwalker.
 By the time I dug my first clear of P8S out of the PF mines in week 31 (the literal day before the tier unlocked!)
 I had a full GCD-precise plan for phase two of the fight, modified from one that a caster player friend had sent me.